hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 Using session variables
 ***********************

-Session variable, that have been resolved from authentication tokens by either your authentication webhook or by Hasura using the JWT configuration, are available for constructing row-level permissions.
+Session variables that have been resolved from authentication tokens by either your authentication webhook or by Hasura using the JWT configuration are available for constructing row-level permissions.

 E.g. to allow an ``author`` to access only their articles, you can use the ``X-Hasura-User-ID`` session variable to construct a rule to restrict access for ``select`` to rows in the ``articles`` table where the value in the